County of Alameda

 DESCRIPTION

-Under direction, to provide community-based crisis intervention services for children and adult populations with mental health and/or substance abuse diagnoses on mobile crisis and mobile evaluation teams which includes direct client contact in the community, partnering with law enforcement, crisis intervention, field clinical assessments, outreach services, and other related duties as assigned.
-Work is performed seven days a week and assignment locations may vary in order to best serve the community.
+This classification specification describes the journey-level classification in the Behavioral Health Crisis Intervention Specialist flexibly staffed series.
+Incumbents of this classification under direction, provide community-based crisis intervention services for children and adult populations with mental health and/or substance abuse diagnoses on mobile crisis and mobile evaluation teams which includes direct client contact in the community, partnering with law enforcement, crisis intervention, field clinical assessments, outreach services, and other related duties as assigned.
+Work is performed seven (7) days a week and assignment locations may vary in order to best serve the community.

 DISTINGUISHING FEATURES

-Positions in this class series are located in the Behavioral Health Care Services' Crisis Response Services, which provides community based crisis prevention and early intervention services to clients and the community.
-Incumbents will report to a Behavioral Health Intervention Specialist supervisor.
-Behavioral Health Crisis Intervention Specialist IIs may provide direction to Behavioral Health Crisis Intervention Specialist Is and oversight and training to clinical interns.
+This classification is part of a two-level flexibly staffed class series located in the Behavioral Health Care Services’ Crisis Services Systems of Care, Behavioral Health Crisis Intervention Specialist II reports to a Behavioral Health Crisis Intervention Specialist Supervisor.
+Incumbents provide community-based crisis prevention and early intervention services to clients and the community.
+A Behavioral Health Crisis Intervention Specialist II may provide direction to a Behavioral Health Crisis Intervention Specialist I, and oversight and training to graduate clinical interns.

 EXAMPLES OF DUTIES